 Me after the Musselman Triathlon with the greatest medal ever.
+Photo by the wonderful Victoria Freile. |

 (Related: I am a marathoner, I am a duathlete, I am a triathlete.)
 See part 2, about the race itself, and part 3, about the aftermath.

 After I set out to do this in earnest almost a year ago, I completed the Musselman half ironman, Geneva, NY in 7:18:15.
 It broke down like this: 1.2 mile swim in 49:17, T1 6:21, 56 mile bike in 3:42:36 (included an 8 minute wait for an accident to clear), T2 8:02, 13.1 mile run in 2:31:59.
-This put me far under the 8 hour cutoff that I was so worried about making
+This put me far under the 8 hour cutoff that I was so worried about making.

 This came almost three years to the day after I completed my first 5K in Columbus, July 17, 2010, so it was only fitting that Musselbaby, the little stuffy they gave all of us, now lives inside the beer glass I got from that 5K (if I ever travel to the top of Mount Everest or the bottom of the ocean, I need to take Musselbaby, get a photo, and then I'll win a prize.)